New York City

 Requirements Fulfilled: ART 309 fulfills the 4-credit Creative Arts general education requirement.
 Participation on the New York City program does not fulfill the 8-credit International Studies general education requirement.

 Art 309: Art of New York (4 credits)

-Art and Art History through the resources of New York City.
-Exploration of how art gets made, how it reaches the public, and the process of its interpretation and display.
+This course explores art and art history through the resources and opportunities in New York City.
+Exploration of how art is made, how it reaches the public, and the process of its interpretation and display.
+The group will visit major museums, galleries, and auction houses to see various exhibitions.

 Theater 250: Theater of New York (4 credits)

-Contemporary theater in New York including traditional and experimental work, American plays, plays from the international repertoire.
-Attending and discussing productions.
-Meeting with playwrights, actors, directors, designers, and producers to investigate current trends in theatrical writing, production and criticism.
+This course examines contemporary theater in New York including traditional and experimental work, American plays, and plays from the international repertoire.
+The group will attend weekly theater performances, and a group discussion will take place after each performance.
+Students will also meet with playwrights, actors, directors, designers, and producers to investigate current trends in theatrical writing, production and criticism.